When to use 3D printing for touch readers

 3D printed complex 3D shape and accompanying question; a frog dissection; a braille puzzle in the shape of a crown; the inner ear; the Sydney Opera House; a paraboloid 3D graph

-Example 3D prints for use in the classroom
+Example 3D prints for use in the classroom.
+Images courtesy of Monash University

 3D printing is NOT recommended when: